simonen/obsidian/LINUX 1/STORAGE/Filesystems.md

 **man mke2fs**
 **man tune2fs**

-**data=ordered**: default journal mode, journals metadata only **data=journal**: safest mode.
+- `data=ordered`: Default journal mode, journals metadata only
+- `data=journal`: Safest mode.
 All data is forced directly into the journal prior to being written into the main filesystem.
 Best chances of recovering data in case of failure.
 Changes written twice.
-**data=writeback**: fastest, least safe
+- `data=writeback`: fastest, least safe

 ##### Improving Performance with an External Journal for ext4